 12:00 p.m. to 1:00 p.m., Live Panel, Museum Education Center

 Parking Options: If driving, limited, metered street parking is available across the street from the main entrance.
-Street parking in the area surrounding the Harris Teeters is also available.
-Another option is to use the Harris Teeters underground parking garage.
-Parking is free for one hour.
+Another option is to use the nearby Harris Teeters underground parking garage.
+Parking is free for 90 minutes.
 You will need to validate your ticket in the store before leaving the garage.
+Walk from Harris Teeters to 6th and M Street is about 10 minutes.
 Please be outside the main entrance by 11am on the program date.
 Please be prompt.
 A museum educator will be there to escort you onto the base.

-Register through Eventbrite or email David Barker at email@example.com
+Register through Eventbrite or email Paul Perry at email@example.com

 Painting, Arthur Beaumont, 1946 Watercolor on Paper Unframed Dimensions 17H X 20W Accession #: 88-169-B, NHHC Navy Art Collection.